Home

 Amy E. Butler, "The Search for Equality: Alice Paul and Ethel Smith in the Equal Rights Amendment Debate, 1921-1923" (1997).
 Published as Two Paths to Equality: Alice Paul and Ethel M. Smith in the E.R.A.
 Debate, 1921-1929 (Albany: State University of New York Press, 2002).
 Director of Development, Rural Community Assistance Program, Washington, D.C.

 Jan Doolittle Wilson, "'Citizens with Unselfish Aim': The Women's Joint Congressional Committee and Its Campaign for Progressive Legislation, 1920-1930," (2000).
 Published as "Organized Women under Attack": The Women's Joint Congressional Committee and Its Legislative Campaigns for Mothers and Children, 1920-1930 (University of Illinois Press, 2005).
 Recipient, Excellence in Teaching Award, SUNY Binghamton, 1999.
 Recipient, Henry du Pont Dissertation Fellowship in Business, Technology, and Society, Hagley Museum and Library, winter 2000.
 Recipient, General Federation of Women's Clubs Research Award, 2004.
 Visiting Assistant Professor, Grinnell College, 2000-2001.
 Assistant Professor, Ft.
-Hays State University, Hays, Kansas, 2001-2004; Associate Professor, Central Michigan University, 2005.
+Hays State University, Hays, Kansas, 2001-2004; Associate Professor of History, Director of Women's and Gender Studies, University of Tulsa.

 John McGuire, "A Catalyst for Reform: The Women's Joint Legislative Conference and Its Fight for Labor Legislation in New York State, 1918-1933" (2000).
 Author of "From the Courts to the State Legislatures: Social Justice Feminism, Labor Legislation, and the 1920s," Labor History Vol. 45, no. 2 (May 2004).
 Recipient, Margaret Storrs Grierson Grant, Sophia Smith Collection, Smith College, summer 1999; Dissertation Research Grant, Roosevelt Library, 2000.
 Assistant Professor, SUNY Oneonta.

 Linda Shoemaker, "Charity and Justice": Gender and the Mission of Social Work -- Social Work Education in Boston, New York, and Chicago, 1898-1930" (2001).
 Portion of dissertation published as "The Gendered Foundations of Social Work Education in Boston, 1904-1930," in Susan Porter, ed., Women of the Commonwealth: Work, Family and Social Change in Nineteenth Century Massachusetts (University of Massachusetts Press, 1995), and "Early Conflicts in Social Work Education," Social Service Review, 72:2 (June 1998).
 Recipient, Newcombe Fellowship, Woodrow Wilson Foundation, 1997, Excellence in Research Award, SUNY Binghamton, 1998.
-Staff Member, Society for the Preservation of New England Antiquities.
+Communications Director, Arlington (Mass.)
+Center for the Arts.

 Connie Shemo, "The Medical Ministries of Kang Cheng and Shi Meiyu, 1872-1937" (2002).
 Recipient, Rockefeller Archives Grant, 1997, Louise Glockner Fellowship, Archives and Special Collections on Women and Medicine, Allegheny Medical College, Philadelphia, Summer 1997; Lecturer in U.S. History, Princeton University, 2002-2004.
-Assistant Professor, SUNY Plattsburg.
+Associate Professor of History, SUNY Plattsburg.

 Barbara Reeves-Ellington, "'That Our Daughters May Be As Corner Stones': American Missionaries, Bulgarian Nationalists, and the Politics of Gender, 1832-1872" (2002).
 Author of "Petko Slaveykov's Daughters," in Krassimira Daskalova and Raina Gavrilova, eds., Limits of Citizenship: European Women between Tradition and Modernity (in Bulgarian) (Sofia: Lik, 2001), 121-34.
 Fulbright Junior Fellow in Bulgaria, 1999-2000; Fellow, Leslie Center for the Humanities, Dartmouth College, Fall 2002; Visiting Assistant Professor of History, Connecticut College, Spring 2003.
-Assistant and Associate Professor of History, Siena College, 2003-present.
+Associate Professor of History, Siena College, 2003-present.

 Michelle M. Kuhl, "Modern Martyrs: African American Responses to Lynching, 1880-1940" (2004).
 Harry Frank Guggenheim Dissertation Fellowship, 2000-2001.
 Assistant Professor of History, University of Wisconsin, Oshkosh.